Monsters! Monsters!: Publication history

 Monsters!
 Monsters! was designed by Ken St. Andre with Jim "Bear" Peters, with art by Liz Danforth, and was published in 1976 by Metagaming Concepts as a 40-page square-bound book.
 Monsters!
 Monsters!, St. Andre's third game, was developed by Steve Jackson based on a design by St. Andre related to his Tunnels & Trolls role-playing game.
 Metagaming Concepts released a second printing in 1976, which was saddle-stitched.
 Howard M. Thompson provided illustrations for Monsters!
 Monsters!

-Flying Buffalo got the rights to reprint the first edition of Monsters!
+Flying Buffalo acquired the rights to reprint the first edition of Monsters!
 Monsters! in 1979.

-In 2020, Ken St. Andre, with Steve Crompton, published an all-new 2nd edition of Monsters!
-Monsters! which was financed via a successful Kickstarter and published through Trollhalla Press Unlimited (ISBN 978-0-9836929-8-0).
-That release also included a new 26-page GM adventure specially written for monster characters and the release of a new edition of The Toughest Dungeon in the World, a solitaire adventure also written primarily for Monster characters.
+In 2020, Ken St. Andre, with Steve Crompton, published a second edition of Monsters!
+Monsters! which was financed via Kickstarter and published through Trollhalla Press Unlimited (ISBN 978-0-9836929-8-0).
+That release included a new 26-page GM adventure written specifically for monster characters and the release of a new edition of The Toughest Dungeon in the World, a solitaire adventure also written primarily for Monster characters.

 In 2024, St. Andre and Crompton released an expanded edition, numbered edition 2.7, intended to move the Monsters!
 Monsters! setting from the Trollworld of Tunnels & Trolls to the new world of Zimrala.